 The race course is professionally designed and managed by ALL SPORTS EVENTS.

-Day One starts with a run/hike from a small park near Shelburne, NH.
+Day One starts with a run/hike on a mountain path in Shelburne, NH.
 After a brief climb through typical camps found in Maine and New Hampshire, racers travel on trails and footpaths through old woods as gradual grassy slopes give way to steeper, more rocky footing.
 The path goes from double track to single track, and then ascends up to Mt.
-Cabot, approximately 1500’, with some beautiful views.
-Continuing on, racers face more rocky, narrow and steep up-and-down trails to the summit of Mt.
-Ingalls at 2242’.
-Open rocky areas provide views of the White Mountains and Mt.
+Cabot, approximately 1500', with some beautiful views.
+Continuing on, racers face more rocky, narrow, and steep up-and-down trails to the summit of Mt.
+Ingalls at 2242'.
+Open rocky areas provide amazing views of the White Mountains and Mt.
 Washington.
-Depending on their pace, competitors travel on to the top of Mt.
-Ingalls.
 Racers then backtrack slightly.
 JV teams will head to the canoe launch a short way down the road to pick up their 16'-17' canoes for an 11-mile paddle to Gilead, Maine.
 Varsity teams will continue to climb to the base of Middle and First Mountains before summiting Mount Crag at 1412'.
 Varsity will then continue down to the road to the Androscoggin River to board their canoes.
-The river is generally mellow aside from a few riffles, is a ‘float’ river meaning that all levels of paddlers, including complete novices, will be able to paddle without prior training.
+The river is generally mellow aside from a few riffles and is considered a ‘float’ river.
+This means that all levels of paddlers, including complete novices, will be able to paddle without prior training.
 Wildlife, such as bald eagles, are often seen on the river -- so balance the need for speed with taking in all that the river has to offer.

 DOWNLOAD THE RACE DAY ONE MAP

 All competitors begin the race at the point on the map marked with a green dot.
 The red line traces the Varsity Course, while the blue line traces the JV Course.
 The end of hike/start of canoe section is marked.